- Vietnamese Student Program AY 2023-2024

 - Fulbright Distinguished Award in Teaching Short-term Program

-- Fulbright U.S.-ASEAN Visiting Scholar Program AY 2018- 2019
+- Fulbright U.S.-ASEAN Visiting Scholar Program AY 2023 – 2024

-- Online application
+• Online application instruction (PDF-758KB)

-The annual deadline for applications to the Vietnamese Scholar Program is October 15, 2018.
-A complete application package for the 2019-2020 academic year must be received at the Fulbright Program in Vietnam Office via online system by 17:00 on October 15th, 2018 (Vietnam time zone).
+• What is the deadline for application?
+The annual deadline for applications to the Vietnamese Scholar Program is October 15.
+A complete application package for the 2023-2024 academic year must be received by the office of the Fulbright Vietnam Program via the online system by 17:00 on October 15, 2022 (Vietnam time).

-Who is eligible for the Vietnamese Scholar Program?
+• Who is eligible for the Vietnamese Scholar Program?

-Applicants should be university faculty, foreign ministry and government officials, or professionals in the private sector, think tanks and other.
-Applicants will be expected to have a significant record of scholarly or professional accomplishment.
-Applicants must be residing in Vietnam throughout the nomination and selection process, and they must return to Vietnam upon completion of their U.S. stay.
+Applicants should be university faculty, government officials, private sector professionals, work at a think tank, or occupy similar positions.
+Applicants will be expected to have a significant record of scholarly or professional accomplishments.
+Applicants must reside in

 Applicants are ineligible who:

-- Have been to the U.S. as a J-1 Exchange Visitor in the category of Professor or Research Scholar within the past two years.
+2. Have been to the U.S. as a J-1 Exchange Visitor in the category of Professor or Research Scholar within the past two years.

-The Fulbright Program sends the grant announcements to universities, colleges, and research institutes throughout Vietnam every year.
+• How are participants chosen?
+The Fulbright Program sends grant announcements to universities, colleges, and research institutes throughout Vietnam every year.
 A peer review panel is then convened to select candidates who are distinguished by their academic prominence, possess potential for becoming key figures in their fields, and whose research topic or methodology is creative.
 After the panel makes its recommendation of candidates, the Fulbright Program interviews these candidates to assess their English abilities.
-The Program then sends its recommendations to CIES for further evaluation.
-Once the candidates’ records are assessed, CIES forwards its selection of candidates to the J. William Fulbright Foreign Scholarship Board, which makes a final selection of participants.
+The Program then sends its recommendations to IIE for further evaluation.
+Once the candidates’ records are assessed, IIE forwards its selection of candidates to the J. William Fulbright Foreign Scholarship Board, which makes a final selection of participants.